san-data-systems/predictive-maintenance-demo/README.md

   -n pred-maint-demo

 Apply the Application Stack using Kustomize:
-This command deploys everything defined in the base directory.
+This command deploys everything defined in the base directory into the pred-maint-demo namespace.

 kubectl apply -k kubernetes/base/